 - If the reading is the same, you do not have a leak.

-Most of the time when there is a sudden increase in pressure, it is because your pressure reducing regulator is in need of repair or replacement.
-Most homes have some type of pressure regulating device that adjusts the amount of water pressure placed on your pipes.
+Some homes have a type of pressure regulating device that adjusts the amount of water pressure placed on the pipes.
+When there is a sudden increase in pressure, it is typically because this pressure reducing regulator is in need of repair or replacement.
 If you are experiencing this type of event, a licensed plumber will be able to assist you in correcting the problem.

 The State of Kentucky requires public water systems supply a minimum water pressure of 30 PSI as measured at the customers meter.
 If you believe your water pressure is less than 30 PSI, some possible causes could be: